Like White on Rice (Green, Red, and Black, Too)

 For tips on cooking rice, check out our video here.

-Basmati: Usually used in Middle Eastern cuisines, this rice offers a blank slate for additional seasoning.
+Basmati: Usually used in Indian and Middle Eastern cuisines, this rice offers a blank slate for additional seasoning.
 Fluffier and lighter than its jasmine counterpart, this long grain rice is perfect for soaking up flavorful sauces like the red curry in our Spicy Thai-Style Beef with Broccoli.

 Bhutanese Red: This red medium-grain, partially milled rice from Bhutan turns light pink when cooked.
 Sometimes we like to shake things up and pair an Asian rice, like this one, with flavors and ingredients from other places to create new ways of thinking about food beyond the borders of a single cuisine.